Today, we will be presenting you with 16 DIY 5 gallon bucket chicken feeder ideas.

 10. Hanging Food Tunnel

 This feeder is identical to the previous food tunnels we have shown you.
 This one is just uplifted from the ground.

-If you have some problems with rodents, then it is advisable to uplift your no-mess feeder.
+If you have some problems with rodents, then it is advisable to elevate your no-mess feeder.
 Since it has an opening where rodents could get in the feed, they might climb in and it might take some time to notice when they are inside already.
 For that reason, we suggest always checking your food tunnels if you do not want to create a hanging one.

 We are nearing the end, and maybe you haven’t found the perfect feeder for you yet.
 If so, then the easy-refill feeder might be the one for you.
 You can do this in conjunction with several of the previous ideas.
 If you want a food tunnel or a simple opening, then you can incorporate that.
 This feeder allows you to easily refill your chickens’ food.
 If you are always busy, then this would make your job easier.

 If you plan to make this feeder, we would advise you to make some covering for the refill station.
 This extra caution is to protect the feed from the rain and avoid making it the rodents’ means of getting in.

 Earlier, we showed you a feeder to accommodate your chickens with large combs, wattles, and lobes.
 However, that poses a big problem if many rodents are just waiting to get into your little guys’ feed.

 If there are many rodents around, then this one is for you and your chickens.
 The hanging comb-friendly feeder will keep your chickens’ combs and their feed safe.

 If none of the previous feeders have tickled your fancy, then the feed dispenser might be what you need.

 Unlike the standard feeder, it does not have any catcher.
 Furthermore, it is also not similar to the food tunnel as your chickens will not have to stick their head into this one.